miguelcalderonb/meta-statements/README.md

         return 'Value between 1 and 7';
     }

-    return 'Value between 1 and 7';
+    return 'Value is not between 1 and 7';
 };

 $stmMulti = new StmIfMulti($listStm, $customFunction);